Entanglement and factorization in axion-de Sitter universes: Introduction

-Besides providing a higher dimensional example where the throat of the wormhole is associated with entanglement between universes, which also allows for a non-vanishing late time correlation; we will derive a two-dimensional dilaton gravity model describing the dimensional reduction of the three-dimensional axion-dS wormholes.
-Here the axion particles appear as conformally coupled matter.
+Besides of the above results, and motivated by developments to study the information paradox \cite{Almheiri:2019psf,Penington:2019npb} in Jackiw-Teitelboim (JT) \cite{JACKIW1985343,TEITELBOIM198341} gravity; we construct a two-dimensional dilaton gravity model describing the dimensional reduction of a three-dimensional axion-dS wormholes (App. \ref{app:axion dS JT}).
+Here the axion particles take the role of conformally coupled matter.
 We denote the resulting theory axion-dS JT gravity.
-Given the several developments in JT gravity to study the information paradox \cite{Almheiri:2019psf,Penington:2019npb}, we hope that this reduced model will be useful to develop a better understanding of islands in asymptotically dS spacetimes.
+We hope this reduced model may also find some applications to analyze basic features of asymptotically dS spacetimes with matter, and Euclidean wormholes.